mrunmayee17/Vehicle-Detection-and-Tracking-using-YOLOv3/README.md

-# Autonomous Vehicle Detection and Tracking using YOLOv3
+# Vehicle Detection and Tracking using YOLOv3

 This project demonstrates vehicle counting and classification using OpenCV and the YOLOv3(You Only Look Once) object detection model.
 It can analyze both real-time video streams to count and classify vehicles.